SierraSoftworks/blog/src/posts/2021-07-03-tactical-planning.md

 is the work that often is required to deliver large, complex, projects and it's the same work that we use to benchmark the seniority of our engineers.

-So with that in mind, surely the biggest hinderance to our engineers developing their critical thinking skills and rapidly becoming more senior is that we've got systems which incentivize working on things at the other end of the spectrum?
+So with that in mind, surely the biggest hindrance to our engineers developing their critical thinking skills and rapidly becoming more senior is that we've got systems which incentivize working on things at the other end of the spectrum?